Otto Warmbier, Virginia student freed by North Korea, dies, family says

 Doctors had described his condition as a state of "unresponsive wakefulness" and said he suffered a "severe neurological injury" of unknown cause.

 His father, Fred Warmbier, said last week that he believed Otto had been fighting for months to stay alive to return to his family.
-Their statement Monday said he looked uncomfortable and anguished after arriving June 13, but his countenance later changed.
+The family said he looked uncomfortable and anguished after arriving June 13 but his countenance later changed.

 "He was peace.
 He was home, and we believe he could sense that," they said.

-Warmbier was convicted of subversion for allegedly trying to steal a propaganda banner while visiting with a tour group.
-He was put before North Korea officials and journalists for a televised "confession."
+Warmbier was accused of trying to steal a propaganda banner while visiting with a tour group and was convicted of subversion.
+He was put before North Korean officials and journalists for a televised "confession."

 The University of Virginia student was held for more than 17 months.
-His family said they were told he had been a coma since soon after his March 2016 sentencing.
+His family said it was told he had been a coma since soon after his March 2016 sentencing.

 Doctors said he suffered extensive loss of brain tissue and "profound weakness and contraction" of his muscles, arms and legs.
 His eyes opened and blinked but without any sign that he understood verbal commands or his surroundings.